-This service provides ICC-SRCC clients with a low cost tool to evaluate the impact of changes to existing systems and potential new designs.
-For new clients, the service can provide advanced information on the OG-300 ratings for their system before it is certified.
-Thermal performance ratings are developed using computer models within the TRNSYS platform, using the same input conditions, localized weather data and thermal loads used for OG-300 ratings.
-The results are provided for all geographic locations currently included in the OG-300 rating program.
+This service provides ICC-SRCC clients with a tool to obtain OG-300 performance ratings for the manufacturer to evaluate changes to existing systems and potential new system designs.
+Thermal performance ratings are developed using SRCC’s proprietary OG-300 computer models within the TRNSYS platform, using the same input conditions, localized weather data and thermal loads used for OG-300 ratings.
+The results are provided for geographic locations selected by the manufacturer from those currently included in the OG-300 rating program.

 Click here for more information: ICC-SRCC OG-300 Modeling Service.